Creation of new businesses driven by technical innovation

 Create new businesses by integrating new technologies into financial services and contribute to the digital economy

 Tokyo Century has positioned digital transformation as a means of strengthening its management base to realize innovation in its corporate culture and business model.
-The Company seeks to create new businesses by integrating new technologies into financial services and to contribute to the digital economy through collaboration with partner companies and investment in companies boasting promising [digital] technologies.
-Moreover, we have set up the dX Strategy Division to guide the ongoing promotion of digital transformation.
+The Company seeks to create new businesses by integrating new technologies into financial services and to contribute to the digital economy through collaboration with partner companies and investment in companies boasting promising digital technologies.
+Moreover, we have set up the dX & Process Management Division to guide the ongoing promotion of digital transformation.

 Tokyo Century has defined four policies for its digital transformation strategies aimed at achieving its management vision and ensuring its initiatives are advanced in the desired direction: 1.
 Innovate corporate culture, organization, and processes (implement initiatives for evolving into a cutting-edge digital transformation company); 2.
 Improve productivity through innovation (fully deploy digital tools to improve operations and productivity); 3.
 Transform existing businesses (implement key measures to transform existing businesses to overcome Japan’s “2025 Digital Cliff” associated with legacy systems); and 4.
 Create new businesses (focus on co-creation of new businesses with corporate partners).